-Wish related in-kinds consist of donated travel, goods and other services used in the delivery of wishes.
-The Foundation estimates the fair value of wish related in-kinds on the basis of estimates of the current market rates for similar travel, goods and other services in the Foundation's market.
-Professional services are valued and reported at the estimated fair value based on current rates for similar services.
-Donated rent is valued and reported at the estimated fair value on the basis of comparable lease agreements in the Foundation's market.
+Wish related travel, goods and services are used in the wish granting program.
+The Foundation estimates the fair value of wish related travel, goods, and services on the basis of estimates of the current market rates for similar travel, goods and other services in the Foundation's market.
 Thrift goods received by the Foundation are valued at the and reported at the fair value based on the selling price of the goods to a third party.

-An internal special event is a fundraising event coordinated and staffed by Foundation personnel rather than a third-party support group or organization.
-It is designed to attract people for the purpose of raising mission awareness, for increasing funding from existing donors, and the cultivation of future donors.
-Internal special event in-kind amounts are donated items recorded at fair value that are used in facilitating the event.
+Special event donated items are donated items recorded at fair value that are used in facilitating the event.
 Examples of such donated items are generally food, beverage, facility costs, and auction items.
 The Foundation estimates the fair value of these donated items based on the current market rates for similar items in the Foundation's market.
-The Foundation receives auction items to be sold at its special events.
-Contributed auction items are valued at the gross selling price received and the value is included in internal special event revenue on the statement of activities.